-All students have Behaviour Support Plans and Individual Risk Assessments that form the scaffold on which to build all other learning opportunities these are personal to each individual and reviewed regularly.
+All students have Behaviour Support Plans and Individual Risk Assessments, which along with Individual Progress, Attainment and Review document (IPARs) form the scaffold on which to build all other learning opportunities these are personal to each individual and reviewed half-termly/termly.

-We employ an experienced Therapeutic Team, consisting of Speech and Language and Occupational Therapy supporting and working alongside all the staff at the college.
-The Therapeutic Team support students' mental health and wellbeing working with the education staff to support lessons that specifically address key needs or themes within the College, for example self-esteem, anxiety management, diagnosis awareness, tolerance and acceptance.
-Supporting some mental health concerns, the team will support the work of external professionals to share information supporting this external work.
-They do not replace the need for external agencies and will only take on specific 1:1 work as part of an agreed funded placement.
+We employ an experienced Therapeutic Team, consisting of Speech and Language, Occupational Therapy, Psychology and Psychiatry, supporting and working alongside all the staff at the college.

+The Therapeutic Team support students' mental health and wellbeing working with the education staff to support lessons that specifically address key needs or themes within the

+College, for example self-esteem, anxiety management, diagnosis awareness, tolerance and acceptance.

+Supporting some mental health concerns, the team will support the work of local CAMHs teams or other external professionals to share information supporting this external work.
+They do not replace the need for CAMHs and will only take on specific 1:1 work as part of an agreed funded placement.
+The Psychiatrist, for some students, will take full professional responsibility for medication and treatment.

 Therapeutic staff provide training to all staff on site that is specific to the cohort of student's.
 These staff also formulate, review and provide guidance and information that is added to key documentation including individual Behaviour Support Plans and Individual Risk Assessments, which include de-escalation and restorative strategies.
-They provide therapeutic information and insight including in the student's educational report and information for the yearly EHCP reviews.
+They provide Clinical information and incite included in the student's educational report and information for the yearly EHCP reviews.